green-code-initiative/ecoCode-common/doc/INSTALL.md

      - `X.X.X.date`: Release date of plugin (on GitHub Release page)
      - `X.X.X.downloadUrl`: link to doanwload this specific release
      - `X.X.X.changelogUrl`: link to detailed change log of this release
+4. Commit and push modifications on your fork
-3. Create a Pull-Request for those modifications on [SonarSource/sonar-update-center-properties](https://github.com/SonarSource/sonar-update-center-properties/pulls) to annonce new release of the corresponding plugin, with:
+5. Create a Pull-Request for those modifications on [SonarSource/sonar-update-center-properties](https://github.com/SonarSource/sonar-update-center-properties/pulls) to annonce new release of the corresponding plugin, with:
    - a summary of main changes for user
    - the download link
    - the link to detailed release note